MertOzbay/Emory_Dissertations_Network/README.md

-# Emory_Dissertations_Network
+# Emory Dissertations Network
-Data Science Project
+This is a Data Science project I made for my "QTM 340: Approaches to Data Science with Text" class.